Remember the fretting about how to incorporate millennials into the workforce?

 Well, the likelihood is that these ‘unmanageable young tearaways’ make up the majority of your workforce.
 A lot of them, in fact, aren’t so young anymore.
 They’re in their mid-thirties and moving into management positions.

 And it hasn’t gone badly at all.

 Turns out they weren’t work-shy, they just needed more sophisticated management techniques.
-The flexible working trends they brought about have benefitted virtually everyone.
+The flexible working trends they brought about have benefited virtually everyone.
 And their greater willingness to hop between jobs has driven vast improvements in talent retention strategy.

 But before we start patting each other on the back, the next generation is graduating.
 They’re beginning to enter the world of work and they’ll bring a whole new set of challenges with them.

-Ladies and gentlemen, meet Generation Z.
+Ladies and gentlemen, meet Generation Z

 Gen Z, post-millennials, iGen, net gen, digital natives; whatever you call them, there’s a few things we can say for certain.

 To them, the world is a small, hyper-connected place.
 They’ve never known life without smartphones, 3G, 24-hour news, social media and on-demand content.
 They grew up in the throes of the 2008 financial crash, and as a result harbour a healthy respect for risk and debt.
 They’ve seen individuals with an idea and a grasp of technology, like Mark Zuckerberg and Elon Musk, achieve remarkable success and change the world.